-Female friendly places Anjuna, Goa
+Female Friendly Places in Anjuna, Goa

 India is known to be tough to travel in as a lone female but how about the more liberal Goa?
 A place where things are more laid back but that comes with the problem of Indian tourists (and those of other places in the world) who are not used to the scantily clad Europeans who frequent Goa’s beach.
+The secret for me is to find female friendly places that I know will keep me safe and secure.

 I have travelled all over the world as a lone female.
 Some people are shocked.
 However I have met plenty of females who are travelling solo.
 I have never had too much of a problem and this extends to Goa and India as a whole.